-Also known as Go Gek Cap Lak in the Hokkien language, this is derived from the words Go meaning 5th and Cap Lak meaning 16th, so the ritual is celebrated annually on the 16th day of the 5th month according to the Chinese calendar.
+The festival is also known as Go Gek Cap Lak in the Hokkien language, derived from the words Go meaning 5th and Cap Lak meaning 16th, so that the ritual is, therefore, celebrated annually on the 16th day of the 5th month according to the Chinese calendar.

 The Bakar Tongkang Festival is the largest annual event in the Rokan Hilir Regency.
-During the festival, a range of rituals and prayers by participants, cultural processions, a variety of distinct oriental attractions such as the Barongsai (Lion Dance) performances are held, as well as an entertainment stage for performers from Medan, Singkawang (West Kalimantan) as well as from neighboring Malaysia, Taiwan, and Singapore rendering Hokkien songs.
+During the festival, rituals and prayers by participants at the main temple precede, followed by cultural processions, a variety of distinct oriental attractions such as the Barongsai (Lion Dance) are held, as well as an entertainment stage set up for performers who hail from Medan , Singkawang (West Kalimantan) as well as from neighboring Malaysia, Taiwan, and Singaporerendering Hokkien songs.

-At the pinnacle of the festival,which is the burning of a huge ship replica, the crowd anxiously anticipates where the main mast shall fall.
+At the peak of the festival, which is the burning of a huge ship's replica, the crowd anxiously anticipates where the main mast shall fall.
 Locals believe that the direction where the main mast falls (whether facing the sea or facing inland) will determine their fortune in the coming year.
 If the mast falls to the sea, they believe that fortune will come mostly from the sea, but when it falls on land, then fortune for the year will mostly come from land.

 The replica of the ship can measure up to 8.5 meters in length, 1.7 meters in width and weigh up to 400Kg.
-The replica would be kept for one night at the Eng Hok King Temple before being blessed and then taken in the procession to the site where it will be burnt.
-The procession of the tongkang also involves the Tan Ki attraction where a number of people demonstrate their exceptional physical abilities by stabbing themselves with sharp objects yet remaining unharmed, somewhat similar to the Tatung tradition in Singkawang in West Kalimantan.
-Arriving at the site, thousands of yellow prayer paper pieces will be attached to the ship representing prayers from the people for their ancestors, before the ship is then finally torched.
+The ship would be kept for one night at the Eng Hok King Temple, blessed, and then taken in a procession to the site where it will be burnt.
+The procession of the tongkang also involves the Tan Ki attraction where a number of people demonstrate their exceptional physical abilities by piercing themselves with sharp knives or spears yet remaining unharmed, somewhat similar to the Tatung tradition at Singkawang in West Kalimantan.
+Arriving at the site, thousands of yellow prayer paper pieces will be attached to the ship bringing prayers from the people for their ancestors, before the ship is then finally burned into flames.

 The ritual is also a manifestation of thanks by the people to the gods Ki Ong Ya and Tai Su Ong who have led their ancestors safely to Bagansiapi-api.
-The gods Ki Ong Yan and Tai Su Ong represent the balance of power: of good and evil, happiness and sadness, and fortune and disaster.
+The gods Ki Ong Yan and Tai Su Ong represent the balance of power between good and evil, happiness and sadness, and fortune and disaster.